 When I got back home to Miami, I looked up Daniel’s website read his book “Mastering the Core Teachings of the Buddha”.
 It rocked my world.
 It spoke to my deep desire to awaken.
-Meditation practice had been revived out of the seer desperation of anxiety and depression.
+Meditation practice had been revived out of the sheer desperation of anxiety and depression.
 But now it gave me a compelling reason to move towards rather than just away.
 Meditation and Dharma study have been central to every day since then.

 So, Over the last nine years, I’ve done about 320 days retreat and 8,000 hours of formal meditation practice.
 For the first two years after getting recommitted to practice I did primarily Mahasi style noting.
 Then during the next two year thereafter Self-Inquiry was my focus.
 Gary Weber’s work was my primary guide in the Self-Inquiry practice.
 Subsequently, I’ve practiced Unified Mindfulness, Zen, Tibetan Deity Yoga, Open Awareness Practice etc. I also met with two different meditation teachers on a weekly basis for 6 years.

 I liquidated my remaining precious metals business interests in late 2017.
 I took the UM teacher training in January 2019.
 Since then teaching meditation is my primary work.
 I was asked to teach by my primary teacher Abre Fournier in the “Pragmatic Dharma” Lineage.
 She was asked to teach by Kenneth Folk.
 Kenneth was asked to teach by Bill Hamilton and by Burmese Sayadaw U Kundala as well.

 All this is to say, I’ve been on the path for a while.
 It has absolutely transformed my life for the better.
 I enjoy teaching and guiding fellow travelers on the spiritual path.